-10.1 Component overview
+11.1 Component overview

-Quality-time consists of eight Docker components, as depicted above.
+Quality-time consists of seven Docker components, as depicted above.
+Each oval is a Docker component.

-10.1.1 Bespoke components
+11.1.1 Bespoke components

 There are four bespoke components:

 - A frontend, serving the user interface.
 The frontend is written in JavaScript using ReactJS and Semantic UI React. - An API-server serving the API for the user interface.
 The API-server is written in Python using Bottle as web framework. - A collector to collect the measurements from the sources.
 The collector is written in Python using aiohttp as HTTP client library. - A notifier to notify users about events such as metrics turning red.
 The notifier is written in Python.